-FUNDING AREAS: Arts and culture, economic security, Jewish life, and public education
+FUNDING AREAS: Arts and culture, economic security, Jewish life, safety net, education

-PROFILE: The Walter & Elise Haas Fund was created in 1952 by Walter A. Haas Sr. and his wife Elise as an enduring commitment to the city of San Francisco.
-The Fund was founded with the mission “to help build a healthy, just, and vibrant society in which people feel connected to and responsible for their community.”
-There are four primary grantmaking interest areas: the arts, economic security, Jewish life, and education.
+PROFILE: Established in 1952, the Walter & Elise Haas Fund is the foundation of Walter A. Haas Sr. and his wife, Elise, as an enduring commitment to the city of San Francisco.
+The Fund was founded “to help build a healthy, just, and vibrant society in which people feel connected to and responsible for their community.”
+There are five primary grantmaking interest areas: the arts, economic security, safety net, Jewish life, and education.